 please email Ann Taylor or call the farm at (203) 938-2117.

-Internships for 2019 are still available!
+Internships for 2019 have been filled,

-We are looking for High School students interested in working 20-25 hours a week starting in May.
+Each year we look for High School students interested in working 20-25 hours a week starting in May.
 For more details, please contact Ann Taylor, Executive Director firstname.lastname@example.org